napari/napari.github.io/gallery.md

 We are using [dask-image](https://dask-image.readthedocs.io) to look at directories of the images and labels and lazily them when requested by the slider.
-This method can support easy browsing of training datasets with many many examples as we never need to load all the images into memory.
+This method can support easy browsing of training datasets with many examples as we never need to load all the images into memory.
 Note that not all images need to be the same size either.